vanessabau/Javascript-quiz/README.md

 - Stoping the timer(!) - figuring out how to stop the timer had many variations before reaching success.
 I finally found the clearInterval() method and placed it in the gameOver function.
 - Storing the scores in local storage.
 First each new score over-wrote the last score stored; next I tried storeing scores in an object, and storing the object locally, but then I was missing a key for my object value; I also had one attempt where I had two objects stored.
 Finally I was able to extract the value of the form imputs to store in pairs and this worked without over-writing previous entries.

-Challenges to Still Overcome:
-I have not yet been successful in figuring out how to do the following three items.
-I have received suggestions, but so far they have not panned out successfully.

-1. Retrieve the stored value pairs as an object
+- Retrieving the stored value pairs as an object that can be sorted was a huge challenge.
+There are lots of resources for retrieving keys, but not value pairs.
+My tutor helped me with this and we found some documentation on stack over flow that helped

-2. Sort the value pairs by highest score
+-  Sort the value pairs by highest score was another brain teaser that with the help of my tutor and stack overflow I was able to accomplish
-3. Display the top 10 scores on my TOP SCORES (final) page

 RESOURCES: